-- following a closure of the school, update information will be shared with parents, using the Clarioncall text messaging programme and via email.
-School work will be provided using Firefly as appropriate. - prior to reopening, the school will take advice from PHE regarding the level of cleaning required throughout the school - once reopen, staff will keep a close check on pupils and report any concerns to the Headteacher who will liaise with PHE.
+- following a closure of the school, update information will be shared with parents, using the Clarion call text messaging programme and via email.
+School work will be provided using Firefly as appropriate. - prior to reopening, the school will take advice from UK Health Security Agencyregarding the level of cleaning required throughout the school - once reopen, staff will keep a close check on pupils and report any concerns to the Headteacher who will liaise with UK Health Security Agency.